MylesScholz/A-Life-Capstone-Project/docs/src/cell_structure.md

 ### Methods
 - virtual void activate(CellState *cellState): an empty method which should contain component activation checking and behavior in child classes

+- void applyScale(const float scale): applies the given linear scaling ratio to the CellStructure's sprite

 - void setCreationNutrientCost(const float creationNutrientCost): sets _creationNutrientCost to the given value if it is > 0.0
 - float getCreationNutrientCost() const: returns _creationNutrientCost